hendrik-scholz/iot-device-information/README.md

 Replace the values given in authorization.json with values for your device.

+### Geo Position

+Returns information about the geo position of the device.

+* Request method: GET
+* Endpoint: /geoposition
+* File containing the response: geoposition.json

+Replace the values given in geoposition.json with values for your device.

 ### Identification

 Returns information about the device, the device version, and its purpose.